front-commerce/developers.front-commerce.com/source/docs/advanced/features/maintenance-mode.md

 You may want to put one or more of your stores in maintenance mode while you do some maintenance work/deployment tasks on your store(s).

 Front-Commerce comes with an API that allows you to put/remove a store in maintenance mode.
-To enable the maintenance mode API the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZATION_TOKEN` environment variable should be set.
+To enable the maintenance mode API you need to set the `FRONT_COMMERCE_MAINTENANCE_MODE_AUTHORIZATION_TOKEN` environment variable.

 ```diff
 // .env file